qtnc/swan/docs/language-syntax.md

 }
 ```

-Thus, the end of the loop is signaled by returning *undefined* from the next method.
+Thus, the end of the loop is simply signaled by returning *undefined* from the next method.

 ## Collections: lists, tuples, maps, sets
 ### Lists and tuples